 A thirty minute session known as 'Golden Time' is timetabled in for children with excellent behaviour.
 'Golden Time' is a positive behaviour management tool where all children can earn 'Golden Time' through good behaviour.
-Every time they are rewarded for good behaviour, they add a Golden Point onto their chart.
-Each point represents five minutes and they can earn up to six points, making the thirty minute total.
+All children will be rewarded Golden Time if they have positive points and are in line for their house points accumulated.